 Where appropriate, attention has been drawn to real-world applications of scientific concepts, and certain labs contain extensions that allow students to pick their own research question and conduct a guided inquiry exercise.
 The labs also allow groups of students to log in and work through the material together, encouraging collaboration.
 In remote scenarios, this workflow can be facilitated by any video or voice-calling software.

-Lt is our online learning platform with over 360 ready-to-use lessons and labs for teaching life sciences, nursing, and medicine.
+Lt is our online learning platform with over 500 ready-to-use lessons and labs for teaching life sciences, chemistry, nursing, and medicine.
 Click on your teaching area below to learn more about Lt's existing collections!

 Additional resources for educators: